IABTechLab/uid2docs/docs/sdks/uid2-sdk-ref-android.md

 The **UID2Manager** singleton is the primary developer API for the UID2 SDK for Android.
 It is responsible for storing, refreshing, and retrieving UID2 Identity and according token.

-You must initialize the `UID2Manager` manually before you can use it, as the SDK expects the singleton to be initialized before use.
-This does two things:
+The UID2Manager singleton must be initialized before use because:

 -   It allows for easier access later.
 -   It allows the consuming application to potentially provide its own network instance, responsible for making requests.

-The initialization can be done during the creation of the APPLICATION instance, as shown in the following example:
+The initialization can be done during the creation of the application instance, as shown in the following example:

 ```js
 class MyApplication : Application() {